ShizukaDonaghue/serene-meditation/README.md

 Fonts were imported from [Google Fonts](https://fonts.google.com/).
 For the main body of the text, EI Messiri was chosen as it has a calming flow which suits the image of the website.
 For the inspirational quotes, Alex Brush was chosen, which is a beautiful handwriting style to suit the images.

 ### Imagery
+The images are carefully chosen to set the calm and peaceful tone for the website.
+They are beautiful images of sunrise to signify the start of a meditation journey.

+Each of these images includes an inspiration quote to suit the content of the section that they are in.
+These images and quotes are designed to generate a positive emotional response in the user and aim to inspire them to start their journey.

+Detailed Alt attribute is included for each image to describe the image.
+The intention is to improve assessibility so that the images will convey the same message for all users.

 ## Features
 ### Existing Features